2mol/pboy/README.md

 ![import screen](https://raw.githubusercontent.com/2mol/pboy/master/doc/import.png)

-PaperBoy is a small .pdf management utility.
+Paperboy is a small .pdf management utility.

 I was frustrated that most PDFs have pretty useless file names.

 This tool helps renaming those files without too much fuss.
 It will rename/move documents to a specified folder, and it even gives some filename suggestions by looking at the file content and the pdf metadata.

-PaperBoy aims to keep its file management dumb (no keeping files in a database or hidden library folder), so you can uninstall it at any time and your files will remain perfectly accessible.
+Paperboy aims to keep its file management dumb (no keeping files in a database or hidden library folder), so you can uninstall it at any time and your files will remain perfectly accessible.

 # Usage